emwhy/selentic-framework/README.md

 ## Setting up Selentic Framework

 - Download the latest **selentic-framework.jar** file from https://github.com/emwhy/selentic-framework/releases/.
-The release also contains ***selentic-framework-javadoc.jar*** file that contains detailed documentation.
+The javadoc for the framework is packaged in  ***selentic-framework-javadoc.jar***.
 When configured, the documentation can be shown right from IDE (such as IntelliJ).
 - Move the file to appropriate location in a project directory (i.e., ./lib).
 - There are additional packages that Selentic Framework depends on.
 Add reference to these packages.
 If you are working with Gradle, add dependencies to **build.gradle.kts** file.
 ```